luhcartimods/luhcartimods/README.md

 Monkey no like Java, Java bad banana.
-Monkey don't like eat bad banana, but bad banana is the only banana he knows.
+Monkey don't like eat bad banana, but bad banana is the only banana Monkey knows.
 Monkey finding new Bananas and learning to know other Banana.
 Monkey finnaly happy Monkey :)